ccntrq/zeitreise/README.md

 Make your commits go on a zeitreise

-I like to rebase branches alot for a clean commit history.
+I like to rebase branches a lot for a clean commit history.
 When you reorder your commits like this they seem to appear in a weird order in some UIs.
 I always get confused by this and have to look up the output of `git log` on my terminal.
 This tool helps rebasing a branch and rewriting the commit timestamps in a way